-Before your child is approved for seizure surgery at Riley at IU Health, he or she will complete a full medical workup with the neurology and neurosurgery teams.
-Children who are candidates for seizure surgery typically experience seizures daily or more than once a day, despite being on two or more medicines.
+Before your child is approved for seizure surgery at Riley at IU Health, he or she will complete a full medical workup with the pediatric neurology and neurosurgery teams.
+Children who are candidates for epilepsy surgery typically experience seizures daily or more than once a day, despite being on two or more medicines.

 After all pre-surgical testing is performed, a multidisciplinary group of neurologists, neurosurgeons and neuropsychologists will meet to discuss whether your child is a good surgical candidate.
 The team then presents the surgical options to your family and explains the chosen procedure.

 You can expect the following on the day of seizure surgery:

 - A nurse will call you two nights before your child’s scheduled surgery to tell you when your child must stop eating and drinking (usually after midnight the night before surgery).